-There are a number of other related Directives and Regulations that might need to be considered for example, Regulation 722/2012 concerning devices manufactured utilizing tissues of animal origin.
+There are a number of other related Directives and Regulations that might need to be considered for example, Regulation 722/2012 concerning active implantable medical devices and medical devices manufactured utilising tissues of animal origin.
 This document is to provide a basic overview and so does not include every necessary detail for your product.